 Qedit has a command called Lsort.
-Due to Qedit's shorthand command parsing, Is would be interpreted as Lsort.
-The Lsort command is retained for compatibility with the MPE version of Qedit, but Qedit/UX accepts Is to mean the HP-UX Is command.
+Due to Qedit's shorthand command parsing, ls would be interpreted as Lsort.
+The Lsort command is retained for compatibility with the MPE version of Qedit, but Qedit/UX accepts ls to mean the HP-UX ls command.